atpham88/HDV/README.md

 Hourly inflow and discharge of hydrogen storage at each charging station.

-Hourly purchase from electricity from the grid
+Hourly purchase of electricity from the grid

 Voltage class and length of transmission line built at each charging station location to connect to power grid.